Group behaviors: flocks of birds

 • right neighbor.

-If an individual doesn't have a leader it becomes group leader and keeps given flight direction.
+If an individual doesn't have neighbors it becomes group leader and keeps given flight direction.
 This way group as a whole has always some direction and we can observe individuals behavior inside the group.
 This establishment results straight from nature observation – leading individuals follow some additional stimuli which give them information what flight direction should they keep.
 Information about these is not necessary for group behavior simulation.

 Implementation